The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 - was not accepted by the cardholder or the cardholder's designee.

 A billing error can also be caused by a creditor's failure to credit a payment or other credit to an account as well as accounting and clerical errors.
-See also Credit Card Disputes.
+See related question Credit Card Disputes.

 Savings bonds are issued in face value denominations by the U.S. Government in denominations ranging from $50 to $10,000.
 They are typically long-term, low-risk investment tools.
-See also Savings Bonds.
+See related question Savings Bonds.

 Any day on which offices of a bank are open to the public for carrying on substantially all of the bank's business.
-See also Credit Card Business Day.
+See related question Credit Card Business Day.

 A check that a bank has paid, charged to the account holder's account, and then endorsed.
 Once canceled, a check is no longer negotiable.